EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Introduction

-Finally, we propose View-GRPO, a reinforcement learning (RL) framework that strengthens temporal reasoning across viewpoints while aligning the final conclusions.
-Experiments demonstrate that this approach yields more robust and consistent video understanding than standard finetuning.
+To that end, we propose View-GRPO, a reinforcement learning (RL) framework for view-invariant video temporal understanding.
+It encourages the model to learn consistent cross-view temporal reasoning as well as certain view-specific details.
+Experiments demonstrate that View-GRPO yields more robust and consistent video understanding on our benchmark and generalizes well to other video understanding benchmarks.
 In summary, EgoExo-Con establishes a new paradigm for evaluating and improving view-invariant temporal understanding in Video-LLMs.
 We hope it will foster future research on models that truly capture the essence of dynamic events independent of perspective.

-Our primary contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We study the robustness of \vllm~in cross-view video temporal understanding and introduce EgoExo-Con, a synchronized ego–exo benchmark constructed with manual annotation efforts.

-\item We reveal that current \vllm~achieve cross-view consistency barely better than half of their sing-view performance, and naively blending perspectives for training could introduce conflicting priors, undermining consistency rather than improving it. \item We propose View-GRPO and construct View30K, a reinforced approach and dataset to explicitly strengthen temporal reasoning while encouraging view-invariant comprehension, significantly outperforming naive SFT and GRPO. \end{itemize}
+Our primary contributions are as follows: \begin{itemize}[leftmargin=*] \item We study the robustness of \vllm~in cross-view video temporal understanding and introduce EgoExo-Con, a synchronized ego–exo benchmark constructed with manual annotation efforts. \item We reveal that current \vllm~achieve cross-view consistency barely better than half of their single-view performance, and naively blending perspectives for training could introduce conflicting priors, undermining consistency. \item We propose View-GRPO, a reinforced approach that explicitly strengthens temporal reasoning while encouraging view-invariant comprehension, significantly improving robust and consistent video temporal understanding. \end{itemize}